-why are we still being bombarded with images of sexualised cis-women?
+why are we still being bombarded with images of sexualized cis-women?

 The founders of Skin&Blister discuss the problem with standard representations of women in popular culture.